-This area is being considered by ABS experts in NHM and RBG Kew with a view to putting forward information to the CBD when appropriate.
+This area is being considered by ABS experts in NHM and RBG Kew, who are keeping a watching brief on developments and advising where appropriate.
 We have already made a submission to Defra on the subject with RBG Edinburgh, which can be seen here.

 Currently sequence information downloaded from public databases is not covered by the Nagoya Protocol.
 However, some countries, such as Brazil, have in their domestic Access legislation clauses exerting their rights over digital sequence information even if held outside their borders.